 Burton will screen videos of environmental activism filmed last year in southern France, discussing what worked and what didn’t and how to apply the lessons here to safeguard our endangered species and protect our threatened waterways.

 The meeting is free and open to the public.
 For further information call XXX-XXX-XXXX.

 NON-FICTION SAMPLE #4 (Book Review by Chiwah, published in The Light Connection, July 2008)

-THE JOURNEY FROM THE CENTER TO THE PAGE: Yoga Philosophies and Practices as Muse for Authentic Writing, by Jeff Davis
+Review of: THE JOURNEY FROM THE CENTER TO THE PAGE: Yoga Philosophies and Practices as Muse for Authentic Writing, by Jeff Davis

 Find yourself in a room full of writers, look around, and what do you see?
 Coffee drinkers, cigarette smokers, binge eaters, brandy indulgers, bodies built of wiggle and bulge.

 Is this a fair statement?
 Of course not.
 It was my first impression years ago when I attended my first writers’ group, but it’s a lot less true than it used to be.
 These days I see writers sharpening up, shaping up, shooing the old image out the door.

 The writing lifestyle is inherently sedentary, and it takes a good deal of commitment to keep it from being unhealthy.
 After years of writing and teaching writing classes, author Jeff Davis decided to turn the tables in his life by incorporating a series of basic yoga postures into his daily routine.

 In The Journey from the Center to the Page he shares with us the difference that made in his life and in his craft, and urges others who struggle with the expression of their creativity to explore the deepening of connection with the authentic self that comes from integrating simple stretches and intentive postures into daily writing activities.